 - 4 Conclusion: Did You Get the Best Police Scanner?

 What’s a Police Scanner and how does it Work?

-To simply put, a police scanner is just like a scanner which scans two way radio communications.
-They are basically radio receivers which help you to listen other radio conversations in a particular geographical area.
+To simply put, a police scanner is just like a scanner which scans two-way radio communications.
+They are basically radio receivers which help you to listen to other radio conversations in a particular geographical area.